m4drat/upload-mode-dumper/README.md

 # Samsung Upload Mode Dumper

-This is a tool that can be used to dump the memory of a Samsung device in upload mode.
+This is a tool that can be used to dump the memory of a Samsung device in __upload mode__.

 There are a few other tools that can do this, but I couldn't make them work, so I decided to write my own.